 There are many methods used to try to make a home more affordable, including eliminating or reducing the down payment.
 Another way is to lower the monthly payment by getting a really good rate.

 There are also interest-only mortgages, which save people money on their monthly payment for a period of time.
-Although Quicken Loans® doesn’t offer interest-only mortgages, we’ll explain what they are, their advantages and disadvantages and the alternatives.
+Although Rocket Mortgage® doesn’t offer interest-only mortgages, we’ll explain what they are, their advantages and disadvantages and the alternatives.

 What Is An Interest-Only Mortgage?

 Interest-only mortgages have their advantages and disadvantages, but before we go any further, let’s start with the basics.

 An interest-only mortgage is a payment option in which you pay only the interest for a number of years – usually either 5 or 10 – at the beginning of the loan term.
 During this period, your principal balance remains the same, and you aren’t required to pay any of it back.
 You can still make principal payments during this period if you want to, and it can be a good way to get ahead.

 Once the initial time frame rounds out, your loan is reamortized (a fancy word that refers to payment recalculation) to include both principal and interest and have it all paid off by the end of the loan term.
 In this way, an interest-only loan can help keep your housing payments low during the first few years of home ownership.